blakeharv/psychic-octo-ninja/favorite_quotes.md

 "There are two men inside the artist: poet and craftsman.
 One is born a poet.
 One becomes a craftsman."
 — Emile Zola

+"The artist is nothing without the gift, but the gift is nothing without work."
+— Emile Zola

 "Without good taste you cannot make good food."
 — Jiro Ono